AhmedHegazy121/Portfolio/README.md

 Key Responsibilities:

--Employee Gender Breakdown (1990-Present):
+- Employee Gender Breakdown (1990-Present):

--Analyzed employee distribution by gender over the years using SQL.
+- Analyzed employee distribution by gender over the years using SQL.
   Departmental Gender Comparison:

--Compared male and female employee distribution across departments over time.
+- Compared male and female employee distribution across departments over time.
   Average Salary Analysis by Gender:

--Calculated and compared average salaries of male and female employees by department.
+- Calculated and compared average salaries of male and female employees by department.
  Salary Range Analysis (50,000 - 90,000):

--Developed a stored procedure to analyze average salaries within a specified range by gender and department.
+- Developed a stored procedure to analyze average salaries within a specified range by gender and department.
   Technologies Used: SQL, Stored Procedures

 Outcome: Provided valuable insights into gender distribution, departmental trends, and salary equity, aiding HR in informed decision-making.